Homotopical algebra for Lie algebroids: Applications

-Here $\sigma(\xi_j)\in \mf{g}[1]$ is the element $\xi_j$, considered as an element in $\mf{g}[1]$ instead of $\mf{g}$.
-The map $d$ is a chain map which squares to zero, since the de Rham differential on $\what{\dR}(A)$ does. \end{construction} \begin{definition} The \emph{Weil algebra} of a dg-Lie algebroid $\mf{g}$ over $A$ is the graded mixed cdga
+In the second term, $\sigma(\xi_j)\in \mf{g}[1]$ indicates the element $\xi_j$, considered as an element in $\mf{g}[1]$ instead of $\mf{g}$.
+In other words, we replace one of the variables $\xi_j$ by the corresponding `$x$-variable', leaving the rest of the variables the same.
+The map $d$ is a chain map which squares to zero, since the de Rham differential on $\widehat{\dR}(A)$ does. \end{construction} \begin{definition} The \emph{Weil algebra} of a dg-Lie algebroid $\mf{g}$ over $A$ is the graded mixed cdga from Construction \ref{dth:con:weilalgebra}

-from Construction \ref{dth:con:weilalgebra}. \end{definition} \begin{lemma} Suppose that $T_A$ is a cofibrant dg-$A$-module and let $f\colon \mf{g}\rt \mf{h}$ be a weak equivalence between $A$-cofibrant dg-Lie algebroids over $A$.
-Then restriction along $f$ induces a weak equivalence of graded mixed cdgas $W(\mf{h})\rt W(\mf{g})$. \end{lemma} \begin{proof} For every $A$-cofibrant dg-Lie algebroid $\mf{g}$, the mapping fiber $\tilde{\mf{n}}$ of its anchor map is a cofibrant dg-$A$-module.
-Furthermore, a weak equivalence between $A$-cofibrant dg-Lie algebroids induces a weak equivalence between their mapping fibers.
+\end{definition} \begin{lemma} Suppose that $T_A$ is a cofibrant dg-$A$-module and let $f\colon \mf{g}\rt \mf{h}$ be a weak equivalence between $A$-cofibrant dg-Lie algebroids over $A$.
+Then restriction along $f$ induces a weak equivalence of graded mixed cdgas $W(\mf{h})\rt W(\mf{g})$. \end{lemma} \begin{proof} For every $A$-cofibrant dg-Lie algebroid $\mf{g}$, the mapping fibre $\tilde{\mf{n}}$ of its anchor map is a cofibrant dg-$A$-module.
+Furthermore, a weak equivalence between $A$-cofibrant dg-Lie algebroids induces a weak equivalence between their mapping fibres.
 Observe that the Weil algebra $W(\mf{g})$ is the limit of the sequence of graded mixed cdgas

 consisting of quotients by polynomials of degree $>p$ in the variables $\mf{g}[1]$.
 The associated graded of this filtration can be identified with